The latest version of Android Oreo released. Formally announced yesterday, with availability beginning on more devices moving forward.

 Google describes this feature as “Developers can now provide a full-bleed square shaped icon and OEMs will mask the icon to ensure intra-device consistency.”
 This will allow different brands of Android device to maintain a uniform look on their device without relying on a developer to create unique rounded or square icons for their apps to suit multiple brand requirements.

-Google have spent a lot of time adding several under the hood features for future development of Android devices.
-For example Android O will now natively support wider colour gamuts which will allow for better use of high-end displays.
+- Google has spent a lot of time adding several under the hood features for future development of Android devices.
+For example, Android O will now natively support wider colour gamuts which will allow for better use of high-end displays.

-Sony’s LDAC codec has been donated to Android by Sony with the intention to improve upon the Bluetooth A2DP protocol currently used today.
+- Sony’s LDAC codec has been donated to Android by Sony.
+The intention is to improve upon the Bluetooth A2DP protocol currently used today.

-There are also small changes to the camera app such as the ability to double tap to instantly zoom to 50%.
+- There are also small changes to the camera app.
+This includes the ability to double tap to instantly zoom to 50%.

-Overall a relatively small update for the user to see however underneath the small visual changes there are a lot of security and under the hood improvements which should see some wider improvements in the user experience as this rolls out to Android users.
+Overall a relatively small update for the user to see.
+However, underneath the small visual changes there are a lot of security and under the hood improvements.
+These changes should see some wider improvements in the user experience as this rolls out to Android users.< Back to Blog